kogpsy/jspsych-staircase/README.md

 A small framework that integrates with jsPsych to build staircase method timelines.

-- `yarn run build` to build library with rollup
-- `yarn run fmt` to format code with prettier
-- `yarn run test` to run tests with jest

 ## How to use

 With the staircase method, one can measure individual perceptual thresholds.
 It can be used as a calibration which preceeds the actual experiment, to make sure the collected data points are clustered around the psychometric threshold.